Planting lilies in containers

 Some lilies, such as the Asiatic hybrids, root from the base of the bulb only.
 Others, including L. formosanum, L. lancifolium and L. longiflorum, produce roots not just from the base of the bulb but also from the stem just above the bulb – these lilies may need a deeper container.

 Plant basal-rooting lilies (or those whose habit is unknown) at a depth equal to the height of the bulb.
 Plant stem-rooting lilies at a depth roughly two-and-a-half times the height of the bulb.

 The bulbs should be planted with their basal plate (which has hair-like roots hanging down from it) facing downwards, and the pointed tip of the bulb scales pointing upwards.

 Although any good multipurpose compost is suitable, soil-based John Innes composts are easier to manage in terms of watering and feeding.
 John Innes No 3 is recommended for most lilies.
-If it appears too dense, add 20 per cent by volume each of horticultural grit and ericaceous soil-less compost or leaf mould.
+If it appears too dense add 20 per cent by volume each of horticultural grit and peat-free multi-purpose compost or leaf mould to improve drainage.

 Some lilies are lime-haters (e.g. L. auratum and L. speciosum), and should be potted into pure ericaceous compost.
 John Innes ericaceous compost is recommended.

 Lilies are heavy feeders, so add granules of a controlled-release fertiliser when planting.